Secure Beef Supply Plan

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-The goals of the KS SBS Plan are to:
+The goals of the SBS Plan are to:

-• Support the economic viability of the Kansas cattle industry during and after an FMD outbreak
+• Support the economic viability of the cattle industry during and after an FMD outbreak

 • Provide for efficient and effective response to minimize disease spread